juniorsundarCasual/TGT/vault/volume-5.chapter-344.md

 "She's talking about the one with the anthropomorphic frog locking himself in a room filled with an incense burner labelled copium," Kevan explained.
 "It's a play on the word opium, and how the drug is used to escape reality.
 You imbibe copium to ignore or downplay the severity of a problem by relying on overly optimistic beliefs."

-Revian let out a small celebration as the sack landed successfully on his left knee, which he transitioned into a three-tap maneuver, "Wow!
+Revian let out a small celebration as the sack landed successfully on his left knee, which he transitioned into a three-tap manoeuvre, "Wow!
 Huron's works have been becoming increasingly abstract ever since Senior Sister Jean left for her trip.
 It's like he isn't trying at all."

 After a simple pass to Casey on his right, he pointed out, "Anyway, what we really need to break through is inspiration - something that we can dig deep into and internalize."